PhD in Nursing Science Program

 - International student applicants who have completed college or university coursework at an institution in a country other than the United States must obtain a complete course-by-course evaluation of foreign transcripts, degrees and other relevant documents.
 In all instances, the evaluating agency will require original, official documentation.

 Old Chelsea Station New York, NY 10113-0745

 International Education Consultants

 Applicants to Vanderbilt's PhD in Nursing Science Program who have applied three times to the program without an offer of admission will not be allowed to apply to the program again.

 PhD Webinar Schedule for 2019-2020

-Our live webinars include information concerning overview of the PhD in Nursing Science Program, program format, application process and components and funding.
-To register for the webinar, please click on the link below.
+Our webinars include information concerning overview of the PhD in Nursing Science Program, program format, application process and components and funding.
+View a previously recorded webinar (September 10, 2019).